Pixel Dungeon

 Pixel Dungeon is a 2012 roguelike indie game created by Oleg Dolya.
-Through turn-based gameplay, the player must descend and battle through dungeon floors to obtain the Amulet of Yendor.
+Through turn-based gameplay, the player must descend a dungeon and battle through its floors to obtain the Amulet of Yendor.
 Initially developed for Android, it expanded to iOS and PC platforms.
-Dolya stopped updating the game in 2015.
-Since it is open source, the game's small community have created mods and games based on Pixel Dungeon's code, the most notable of which is Shattered Pixel Dungeon.
-While it received little attention from game critics, the few who reviewed it found the gameplay addictive, striking a balance between approachability and roguelikes's defining difficulty.
+Dolya considers the game complete and stopped updating the game in 2015.
+However, it is open source, and many mods and games based on Pixel Dungeons code have since been developed, the most notable of which is Shattered Pixel Dungeon.
+While it received little attention from game critics, the few who reviewed it found the gameplay addictive, striking a balance between approachability and the defining difficulty of roguelikes.

 Gameplay

 Pixel Dungeon is a simple roguelike video game with pixel art graphics.
 Players are tasked with obtaining the immortality-giving Amulet of Yendor by descending down the floors of a dangerous dungeon filled with monsters and magical creatures.
 Like other roguelikes, death is permanent and requires the player to start from the very beginning with a new game.

 Before every game, the player must choose a character class to play as.
-The starting characters are the Warrior, Mage and Rogue, each of which has unique abilities.
+The starting characters are the Warrior, Mage, and Rogue, each of which has unique abilities.
 A further class, the Huntress, can be unlocked later after defeating the third boss.
 Gameplay is turn-based and tile-based.
 Every time the player character moves or uses an item counts as at least one turn; in-game time progresses and enemies move every turn.

-The player descends through maze-like floors such as sewers, abandoned prisons and buried Dwarven cities.
-New floor layouts are procedurally generated every game.
+The player descends through maze-like floors and sections, progressing from a sewer, an abandoned prison, caves, a Dwarven city, and demonic underworld.
+Each floor's layout is procedurally generated and random.
 There are 25 levels, with shops and a boss fight every five levels.
 NPCs can appear and give players quests in exchange for items.